Freddie Freeman Player Props: Dodgers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff ranks ninth in MLB with a collective 9.1 strikeouts per nine innings.
+- The pitching staff for the Yankees has a collective 9.1 K/9, the seventh-best in MLB.

-- The Yankees have the seventh-ranked team ERA across all MLB pitching staffs (3.72).
+- The Yankees' 3.71 team ERA ranks fifth across all league pitching staffs.

-- Yankees pitchers combine to allow 65 total home runs at a rate of 1.1 per game (to rank 15th in the league).
+- Yankees pitchers combine to rank 14th in baseball in home runs allowed (65 total, 1.1 per game).

-- His most recent appearance came on Sunday against the San Diego Padres, when the righty threw six innings, surrendering five earned runs while giving up four hits.
+- The righty last appeared on Tuesday against the Seattle Mariners, when he tossed 6 1/3 innings, allowing four earned runs while giving up seven hits.

+- The 30-year-old has amassed an ERA of 3.98, with 8.8 strikeouts per nine innings, in 10 games this season.
+Opponents are batting .179 against him.

 © 2023 Data Skrive.
 All rights reserved.